gerekper/ganjaking/wp-content/plugins/groovy-menu/readme.txt

 == Changelog ==

 Visit [Changelog](https://grooni.com/docs/groovy-menu/changelog/) from our [Knowledge Base](https://grooni.com/docs/groovy-menu/)

+= 2.5.11 =
+* Fix: Fixed logic for choosing one active menu integration under the integrations section.
+* Fix: Determinated and fixed a bug with incorect working of background image on iOS devices with active option "background-size: cover".
+* Fix: Fixed bug with some sub-menu opening on iPad.

 = 2.5.10 =
 * Fix: Fixed a bug that prevented Visual Composer can't load the front-end CSS & JS for menu_block.